jordansissel/sysadvent/2012/09/article.md

 of backups, their purpose, and how to make effective choices when designing a backup system that will scale with your need.

-Essentially a backup is an offline point-in-time snapshot - nothing more and nothing less.
+Essentially a backup is an offline, point-in-time snapshot - nothing more and nothing less.
 A backup is not created for fault tolerance.
 It is created for disaster recovery.
 Disaster recovery begins after your fault tolerance threshold has been exceeded.
 For example, a RAID 5 is